Ernesto Zedillo: 1994 presidential campaign

 In 1994, after Colosio's assassination, Zedillo became one of the few PRI members eligible under Mexican law to take his place, since he had not occupied public office for some time.

 The opposition blamed Colosio's murder on Salinas.
 Although the PRI's presidential candidates were always chosen by the current president, and thus Colosio had originally been Salinas' candidate, their political relationship had been affected by a famous speech during the campaign in which Colosio said that Mexico had many problems.
 It is also notable that the assassination took place after Colosio visited the members of the Zapatista movement in Chiapas and promised to open dialogue, something the PRI opposed.

 After Colosio's murder, this speech was seen as the main cause of his break with the president.
 The choice of Zedillo was interpreted as Salinas' way of bypassing the strong Mexican political tradition of non-reelection and retaining real power since Zedillo was not a politician, but an economist (like Salinas), who lacked the president's political talent and influence.
 It is unclear if Salinas had attempted to control Colosio, who was generally considered at that time to be a far better candidate.

 Zedillo ran against Diego Fernández de Cevallos of the National Action Party and second-timer Cuauhtémoc Cárdenas of the Party of the Democratic Revolution.
-He won with 48.69% of the popular vote and became the last president to distinguish the 70-year PRI dynasty in México during the 20th century.
+He won with 48.69% of the popular vote and became the last president to end the 70-year PRI dynasty in México during the 20th century.